The Sun Always Shines on T.V.: Diva version

-Norwegian Eurodance group Diva, consisting of singers Helene Sommer and Elene Nyborg, released their version of "The Sun Always Shines on T.V." in 1994 as their debut single.
-It reached number nine on the Norwegian singles chart VG-lista and number four on the Norwegian radio chart Ti i skuddet.
-In 1995, it peaked at number 53 on the UK Singles Chart.
-A music video was made to promote the song, directed by Lauren Savoy, wife of Paul Waaktaar-Savoy of A-ha.
+Norwegian Eurodance duo Diva, consisting of singers Helene Sommer and Elene Nyborg, released their version of "The Sun Always Shines on T.V." in 1994 as their debut single.
+It was produced by Ole Evenrud and G. O. Bøkestad, reaching number nine on the Norwegian singles chart VG-lista and number four on the Norwegian radio chart Ti i skuddet.
+In 1995, it peaked at numbers 53 and 14 on the UK Singles Chart and the UK Dance Singles Chart.
+And in Israel, it became a top-10 hit, peaking at number seven.
+The accompanying music video was directed by Lauren Savoy, wife of Paul Waaktaar-Savoy of A-ha.
 It was banned by Norwegian Broadcasting Corporation NRK; they found the video too controversial.
-A new video was made for the UK version.
-This version received remixes from the Perfecto crew (Paul Oakenfold and Steve Osborne).
+A new video was later produced for the UK version.
+The 1995 version of the song received remixes from the Perfecto crew (Paul Oakenfold and Steve Osborne).

 Critical reception

-A reviewer from Music & Media commented, "What happened to Morton Harket's voice?
+Upon the 1994 release, a reviewer from Music & Media commented, "What happened to Morton Harket's voice?
 Suddenly you notice it's a girlie cover of the A-ha hit.
 The vocal arrangements might be similar, but the duo/dance context makes the difference."
-British magazine Music Week rated it three out of five, adding, "This clubby cover and remix of A-ha's 1985 hit (huge in the duo's native Norway) could well take off here.
+British magazine Music Week rated the 1995 version three out of five, adding, "This clubby cover and remix of A-ha's 1985 hit (huge in the duo's native Norway) could well take off here.
 Pure and peachy Europop."
-Alan Jones wrote, "Perfecto continues its chart charge with an unlikely remake [...].
+Music Week editor Alan Jones wrote, "Perfecto continues its chart charge with an unlikely remake [...].
 You could be forgiven for expecting a storming vocal, but Diva's sweet and soft vocal quality works very well with the muscular, bass-driven Perfecto mixes."
-James Hamilton from the magazine's RM Dance Update described it as a "breathily cooed and sighed remake".
-DJ Jon Pleased Wimmin reviewed the song for Muzik and gave it four out of five, declaring it as "a big pop smash for the summer."
+James Hamilton from the magazine's RM Dance Update described it as a "breathily cooed and sighed remake" in his weekly dance column.
+DJ Jon Pleased Wimmin reviewed the song for Muzik and gave it a score of four out of five, declaring it as "a big pop smash for the summer."